BeatAroundTheBuscher/LoS-Additons/README.md

 # Land of Sand - Additions

-A submod for the OXCE mod Land of Sands
+A submod for the OXCE mod Land of Sand

 https://openxcom.org/forum/index.php/topic,2957.0.html